Safety procedures

 Start and End of Day

-At the start of the day children must be accompanied onto the playground where the bell will be rung at 8.50am.
-The children line up and enter school through their cloakroom door.
+At the start of the day children must be accompanied onto the playground where the classroom doors will open at 8.45am.
+The children enter school through their cloakroom door.
 We ask that parents remain on the playground as our cloakrooms are very small.

-At the end of the school day parent/ carers should wait on the playground (Mrs Shockledge’s class to wait in the outdoor provision area) and the staff will individually allow the children to leave the building.
+At the end of the school day parent/ carers should wait at classroom doors and the staff will individually allow the children to leave the building.
 Please notify us if the person collecting your child is changed as we will not allow children to leave with anyone we do not recognise.
-Older siblings from the Junior School are not allowed to collect children.
+Older siblings are not allowed to collect children unless they are over the age of 16 and we have been informed prior to collection.
 If you are delayed please telephone school and we will make sure your child is supervised for a short time until you arrive.

 Medicines and Accidents